aidacarabot/Project-12-To-Do-Tasks/README.md

 - You can navigate between **Home** and **Completed** using the **Navbar**.
 - The app is designed to be simple and user-friendly, with smooth transitions when interacting with tasks.

+## Check it Out 🔗
+You can try the live version of the app here: https://to-do-list-project-aidacarabot.vercel.app/

 ## Contact 📬

 For questions or feedback, you can contact me at: